(K29.4) Chronic atrophic gastritis

 Treatment and Medical Assistance

-Main goal of the treatment: To reduce the size of the tumor and to prevent its spread.
+Main goal of the treatment: To reduce the symptoms of chronic atrophic gastritis and improve the patient's quality of life.

 Icon